Chin State: Religion

-According to the 2014 Myanmar Census, Christians make up the vast majority of Chin State's population, at 85.4%.
-Minority religious communities include Buddhists (13.0%), Islam (0.1%), Hindus (0.0%), and Animism and other religions (~2.2), including adherents of Pau Cin Hau, who collectively comprise the remainder of Chin State's population.
-74 people listed no religion, or other religions, or were otherwise not enumerated.
+According to the 2014 Myanmar census, Christians make up the vast majority of Chin State's population, at 85.4%.
+Minority religious communities include Buddhists (13.0%), Animists (0.4%), Muslims (0.1%), Hindus (0.02%), and other religions (1.1%), including adherents of Pau Cin Hau, who collectively comprise the remainder of Chin State's population.
+74 people listed no religion or were otherwise not enumerated.
+A small portion of the population practices Judaism, specifically Bnei Menashe.
 Chin State is the only state in Myanmar with a majority Christian population.